Supported Debit Cards

 When users want to obtain information through ChainLink, they must first submit a request contract.
 ChainLink uses this contract to find the appropriate Oracle to provide the information.

-Each Oracle has a reputation based on its history of integrity.
+Each Oracle also has a reputation based on its history of integrity.
 Multiple Oracles’ responses are pooled together to formulate a final result, which is returned to the requestor.

 ChainLink operates a 3 step process to obtain the results:

 1) Oracle Selection: Users specify set requirements for how they want the result to be obtained.
 This is known as a service level agreement (SLA).
 Information in the SLA may include the minimum Oracle reputation and the number of Oracles needed.